ajfisher/plantuino/README.rst

 Serial Garduino
 ---------------

-- An arduino connected to a serial port of the computer you want to log the data to.
+An arduino connected to a serial port of the computer you want to log the data to.
+This is a good test to see that the shield it all working correctly and you are getting the right data.
+Also useful to ensure calibration of your thermistor.

 Usage
 .....